jr0senblum/erldyn/README.md

 All http operations are PUTS, and Version 4 of the Signature authorizaion header is used.

-Secret Key and Access Keys can be passed a map via config/1, if not found there, the os environment is interrogated for AWS_ACCESS_KEY_ID, and AWS_SECRET_ACCESS_KEY.
+Secret Key and Access Keys can be passed via map and config/1, if not found the os environment is interrogated for AWS_ACCESS_KEY_ID, and AWS_SECRET_ACCESS_KEY.

 The DynamoDB Endpoint is provided via the same config/1 map parameter, and